-Coronavirus: Global cases cross 2 crore; ban on flights to Kolkata from six cities extended
+Coronavirus: India registers 53,601 new cases; global count crosses 2 crore

-The World Health Organization said it is ‘never too late to turn the outbreak around’.
+Meanwhile, the West Bengal government extended the ban till August 31 on flights to Kolkata from six cities.

 Meanwhile, the West Bengal government extended the ban till August 31 on flights to Kolkata from six cities, including Delhi and Mumbai – with a high number of coronavirus cases.